The Middle Funnel Vanishing Act: Where Google's answer engine killed your customer journey

 Google's AI Overviews are particularly devastating for traffic.
 When someone searches for information, Google's AI now provides a comprehensive answer at the top of the page, complete with sources and follow-up questions.
 The user gets what they need without clicking through to any website.

-Tracking this across multiple client sites, I've seen a consistent pattern: searches that trigger AI Overviews see dramatically reduced click-through rates to organic results below.
+I've audited dozens of client sites and consistently see the same pattern: searches that trigger AI Overviews experience dramatically reduced click-through rates to organic results below.
 Even when your content is cited as a source in the AI Overview, you're losing the majority of potential visitors who would have clicked through to read your full article.

 The bigger issue is that AI Overviews often appear for the exact search terms that used to drive your best traffic - the informational queries where prospects were beginning their research journey.
 These were the searches that brought people into your funnel at the top, allowing them to discover your broader expertise.